-The category of Tornados and Microbursts includes thunderstorm events, and associated storm effects including hail and lightning.
 Tornados are swirling columns of air that typically form in the spring and summer during severe thunderstorm events.
 In a relatively short period of time and with little or no advance warning, a tornado can attain rotational wind speeds in excess of 250 miles per hour and can cause severe devastation along a path that ranges from a few dozen yards to over a mile in width.
 The path of a tornado may be hard to predict because they can stall or change direction abruptly.
-Within Massachusetts, tornadoes have occurred most frequently in Worcester County and in communities west of Worcester.
-High wind speeds, hail, and debris generated by tornados can result in loss of life, downed trees and power lines, and damage to structures and other personal property.
+Within Massachusetts, tornados have occurred most frequently in Worcester County and in communities west of Worcester.
+High wind speeds, hail, and debris generated by tornados can result in loss of life, downed trees and power lines, and damage to structures and other personal property (cars, etc.).